-The Grayslake Community Park District, (GLPD), was established in 1959 by a local referendum.
+The Grayslake Community Park District (GLPD) was established in 1959 by a local referendum.
 Many individuals and civic groups were instrumental in the successful passage of the referendum by campaigning for more recreational and leisure opportunities for local residents.
 The park district boundaries are nearly coterminous with Village of Grayslake boundaries and also include the eastern portion of the Village of Hainesville on the east side of Hainesville Rd.
 In its infancy, the park district focused primarily on providing recreational programs since it owned no parks or facilities.
 The Park Board immediately sought citizen feedback in helping to identify land acquisition opportunities and priorities.
-In 1965, the Park District purchased Jones Island Park and they were off and running.
-Construction of a building at Jones Island at the corner of Alleghany and Harvey along with a parking lot for the park across the street soon followed.
+In 1965, the park district purchased Jones Island Park and they were up and running.
+Construction of a building at Jones Island at the corner of Alleghany and Harvey, along with a parking lot for the park across the street, soon followed.
 The building served as the administrative office for the district.
 Jaycee Park was acquired by the district a few years later and cooperative use agreements with local schools were also established to gain some additional programming space.

-In the early 1970’s, the district purchased the American Legion Building in downtown Grayslake and moved the majority of its programs into that building shortly afterward.
-Programming continued to expand and the district worked with local schools in helping fund and create more sports and recreational spaces.
+In the early 1970s, the district purchased the American Legion Building in downtown Grayslake and moved the majority of its programs into that building shortly afterward.
+Programming continued to expand and the district worked with local schools to help fund and create more sports and recreational spaces.
 A senior citizen group was one of the first activities created by the district and it continued to be a mainstay program for the district for many years.
 Numerous referendums for park development and improvements were sought after but were not successful in the district’s early years.
-In the late 1970’s, the district was able to purchase a building on Lake Street which now serves as its park maintenance facility.
-It was at this time that plans to acquire a portion of what is now Central Park began.
+In the late 1970s, the district was able to purchase a building on Lake Street which now serves as its park maintenance facility.
+Around this time, plans to acquire a portion of what is now Central Park began.
 The acquisition and development of what is now Central Park was incrementally completed through purchases, grants and developer donation funds over many years.
-Its current size is 70 acres.
+Central Park is now 70 acres.

-The 1980’s saw an increase in housing developments within the Village.
+The 1980s saw an increase in housing developments within the Village.
 Nearly a half dozen developments were completed and the park district elected to receive cash in lieu of land donations at the time.
-During the latter part of the 1980’s, parkland acquisition through the cash received from developers allowed for the purchase of what is now Cullen Park.
-This type of acquisition strategy enabled the district to incrementally increase its land inventory from 26 to 272 acres from the latter part of the 1980’s to the early 1990’s.
+During the latter part of the 1980s, parkland acquisition through the cash received from developers allowed for the purchase of what is now Cullen Park.
+This type of acquisition strategy enabled the district to incrementally increase its land inventory from 26 to 272 acres from the late 1980s to the early 1990s.

-The 2000’s continued to create challenges for the district to provide more open space and programs for the still growing community.
+The 2000s continued to create challenges for the district to provide more open space and programs for the still growing community.
 One significant initiative the district identified and pursued was the acquisition of additional community park acreage.
 Central Park, now a 70 acre Community Park, had realized a tremendous increase in usage and demand.
-Another large community park was thought to help that growing demand and meet the needs of future programming space.
-In 2004, a referendum to issue park bonds to acquire 40 acres on Alleghany Road for a Community Park was successful.
-An agreement with the seller to receive another 50 acres contiguous to the 40 acres through a donation and a minimal development process was also established and the development of Alleghany Park began.
+Another large community park was proposed to meet the growing demand and the needs of future programming space.

+In 2004, a voter referendum passed to issue park bonds to acquire 40 acres on Alleghany Road for a Community Park.
+An agreement with the seller to receive another 50 acres contiguous to the 40 acres through a donation and a minimal development process was also established, and the development of Alleghany Park began.

-The continual demand for programing and office space also led the district to seek additional administrative and operational space.
+The continual demand for programming and office space also led the district to seek additional administrative and operational space.
 In 2007, the district issued bonds to acquire and remodel what is now its Recreation and Administrative Center on Commerce Drive.
-The district sold the former American Legion downtown building to the Village and that building was taken down to make room for the Village’s Police Department and Village Hall expansion project.
-In the late 2000’s, the district had also opened up the 40 acre portion of Alleghany Park.
+The district sold the former American Legion downtown building to the Village and that building was removed to make room for the Village’s Police Department and Village Hall expansion project.
+In the late 2000s, the district also opened up the 40 acre portion of Alleghany Park.